Aashi24/shreyakr-portfolio/final_project_shreya.md

 -Okay, Boomer!
   - We can do better, this is our world, it is in our hands now!
 - Common things that are a huge cause of plastic pollution
-  - Tooth brushes, plastic bags, sneakers, cigarettes
+  - Toothbrushes, plastic bags, sneakers, cigarettes
 - The Universe is infinite why can't we trash our plastic there and rid the earth of it?
   - Not unless we have 33 Gazillion Dollars lying around!
 - These are the only plausible alternatives and the change begins with us!